 I remember being around 13 and seeing a World Vision ad on the television.
 You know one.
-It features a little african kid with a huge distended belly.
+It features a little African kid with a huge distended belly.
 Half naked with a face full of snot and flies, looking mournful and lost.
-Even as a teenager, completely self indulgent, I remember weeping at the thought of this poor child and the suffering he was enduring.
+Even as a teenager, completely self-indulgent, I remember weeping at the thought of this poor child and the suffering he was enduring.

 I’ve always had a heightened sense of altruism.
 Who has ever done one of those personality tests?
-Whenever I do one my Altruism is disportionality off the chart.
+Whenever I do one my Altruism is disproportionality off the chart.
 The rest of my characteristics are quite balanced.
 My love language is acts of service, and when my husband helps with the dishes (which is rare) my heart sings.
 It’s the little things for me.

 When we opened Alowishus our vision, (I say ‘ours’ but the truth be told it was Michael’s alone), the vision was to create a place for people to come and meet and gather, to grow relationships and influence our community, not just for our customers, but for our team and our suppliers also.
 Our company name is Tsedaqah Pty Ltd (it has a silent T as in Tsunami).
-It’s is a hebrew word which translates loosely into English as Justice/Fairness/Upright Living/Integrity/Relationship.
+It’s is a Hebrew word that translates loosely into English as Justice/Fairness/Upright Living/Integrity/Relationship.